How to Start Working Out A Beginner's Guide

 Here’s the workout itself.
 You’ll go through each of the six exercises for the listed sets and reps.
 Take 60-90 seconds to catch your breath between sets.
 Aim to complete all the prescribed sets for every exercise - the whole circuit should take around 20-30 minutes.

-Beginner Tip: I can't stress this enough - form is everything.
+Form is everything.
 It's far better to do 5 perfect squats than 15 sloppy ones that could lead to injury.
 If you're not sure how an exercise should look or feel, pull up a quick video tutorial before you start.

 Once you build a solid base and feel more confident, you can start exploring more advanced, dynamic movements.
 For instance, an exercise like the kettlebell snatch is a great next step that builds full-body power and coordination, but you'll want to have your fundamentals locked in first.